Social TV and a few Opportunities for Brands

-We realised not that long ago that the biggest distraction to our loyal television followship was not outside activity, it wasn’t family discussion, it was the mobile phone.
-We all do it don’t we?
-The moment the show lacks a little something we check our phones.
+The moment the television show we’re watching lacks a little something or they turn to another set of ads, we check our phones.
 It might not even be the fact that the show is struggling, we might be texting, Facebook messaging or posting something about the show.
 Either way the trend worried the hell out of the television industry.
 It was to be the start of a slow death for television.

 But like Lazarus, TV has risen to unprecedented levels of viewership and it is largely being attributed to social media and what we call the ‘second screen’ (phones or tablets).
 Really the only thing that social media and social TV has killed is probably the traditional TV critic.
 That’s OK by me.

 Highlighting social media’s role is perhaps the fact that the Superbowl this year became the most watched television broadcast in history.
 There are a lot of factors that go into that, including the match up but how about these impressive stats – 12.2million social media comments from 5.4million people and GetGlue registered more than 150,000 people checking in.

 The social TV influence is increasing, particularly with television producers doing everything they can to engage an audience.
 For Australian viewers, depending on your viewing preferences, you will have seen some evidence of social TV.
 SBS in particular has been somewhat of a leader with programs such as QandA taking questions from Facebook and engaging conversation via Twitter.
 The whole idea behind it, for the television industry is to not sit back and allow the second screens, whether that be the viewers smartphone or tablet distract from the content.
 Ideally they want to engage the audience to help build sentiment around shows and build audiences.
 It makes sense.